NREL/Panel-Segmentation/README.md

 and classify mounting type and configuration of solar installations in satellite imagery.
 This includes classification of fixed tilt and single-axis trackers, as well as the rooftop, ground, and carport mounting configurations.
+- Detect solar panels and get its latitude, longitude, and address within a geographic bounding box through the SOL-Searcher Pipeline.
+- Detect and calculate hurricane damage on solar installations given pre-hurricane and post-hurricane satellite imagery through the Hurricane Detection Pipeline.
+- Detect and calculate hail damage on solar installations given satellite imagery through the Hail Detection pipeline.
+- Convert NOAA MESH (Maximum Estimated Size of Hail) grib2 files into kml or geojson files.
+- Estimate tilt and azimuth of a solar array by processing USGS LiDAR data for the array's location.

 To install Panel-Segmentation, perform the following steps: